 Molly Dresner has new and fun ideas to help our kids develop their ability to follow instructions.

 Since they are still very young, children need cues and pauses to do the things we ask them to do.
 Instead of reciting a series of instructions, go slow, be clear, and give the example so that your son or daughter can do a certain task.
-Take advantage of the music, rhythms, treasure hunts, and imitation games to train your toddler and help him or her to concentrate and finish a task that has several steps.
+Take advantage of the music, rhythms, treasure hunts, and imitation games to train your toddler and help them concentrate and finish a task that has several steps.

 1. Use Music